karceb18/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my page"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm not glad you are here.
+I plan not to talk about ...